Kubernetes Platform Optimization with Resource Management

 Introduction

-This document provides an example how to manage which CPUs and memories (NUMA nodes) are allowed to be used by containers on a Kubernetes node.
+This document provides an example and recommendations how to manage which CPUs and memories (NUMA nodes) are allowed to be used by which containers on a Kubernetes node.

 Managing CPUs and memories enables improving AI container performance and maintaining predictable response times even under heavy load.
 Reasons for performance improvements include the following.